 In 1998 the Administrative Law Division converted all paper copies of rules to images indexed to a database.
 Today, staff can locate in minutes a historical rule -- that is, a rule which is no longer in effect.
 This information is often needed in court cases, when the outcome may depend on the rule in effect at the time of an event involved in a legal action.
+Now all rules that are currently in effect, rules that are in the process of being updated, emergency rules and historical rules are all available online.

 Staff Assistance by Telephone or E-Mail